wootfish/eli.sohl.com/drafts/wangs-attack.md

 If your implementation works, you should be able to discover collisions pretty quickly.
-If you have a practical need for MD4 collisions, I'm not going to ask what you do for a living but I am going to suggest you look at some more recent research on the subject, because you can do better than this attack.
+If you have a practical need for MD4 collisions, I'm not going to ask what you do for a living but I am going to suggest you look at some more recent research on the subject.
 The paper cited in this post's footnotes is a good starting point.

-Note that while later attacks introduced different message differentials and different sets of conditions, the basic ideas behind how to _implement_ the attack are relatively unchanged.
-The core ideas in this blog post map to more recent differential attacks on MD4 and related functions more or less directly.
+Note that although later attacks introduced different message differentials and different sets of conditions from Wang's attack, the basic concepts behind how to _implement_ the attack are relatively unchanged.
+The core ideas in this blog post can be applied to more recent differential attacks on MD4 and related functions more or less directly.

 If you're curious about what an implementation of Wang's attack might look like, my take on it can be found [here](https://github.com/wootfish/cryptopals/blob/master/challenge_55.py).

 I'm measuring a success probability of about $$2^{-17.3}$$ using the techniques described in this post.
-With my Python implementation running in a Qubes VM on my ThinkPad T420s, I see a rate of about three collisions per minute.
+With my Python implementation running in a Qubes VM on a ThinkPad T420s, I see a rate of about three collisions per minute.

 You may be wondering how modern hash functions defend against this sort of attack.
-The long answer to that question would fill a small book; the short answer is that modern designs take greater pains to ensure dispersion of differentials through the function's full internal state.
+There's a long answer and a short answer.
+The long answer could fill a small book; the short answer is that modern designs take greater pains to ensure dispersion of differentials through the function's full internal state.

 For instance, SHA-1 and SHA-2 use "message expansion" steps which expand the 16 words of a message block into an input buffer of 80 and 64 words respectively.
-In both cases, the expansion step is designed so that changing any of the 16 message chunks will give rise to a large number of differences in the expanded message.
+In both cases, the expansion step is designed so that changing any of the 16 message chunks will result in a large number of changes in the expanded message.
 Message expansion takes place before the (expanded) message is mixed into the hash function's internal state.
 As a consequence, any small change to the message will produce many more (and more complex) changes to the internal state than in MD4.

 Another defense is to simply build a hash function around a different design primitive; a good example of this is SHA-3, which uses a radically different design based around a sponge function.
-The sponge function is required to provide strong differential dispersion by definition.
+The sponge function is required to provide effective differential dispersion by definition.
 The resulting algorithm is strikingly simple and comes with elegant security proofs.
-I'm no expert, but reading about SHA-3 and sponge constructions makes me wonder why we haven't been building hash functions this way from the start.
+I'm no expert, but reading about SHA-3 and sponge constructions makes me wonder why we haven't been building hash functions this way all along.

 <hr>